 What is a torque-check and why is it done?

 We torque-check a wheel immediately following installation.
 This process, which was previously done after 50 km or on the following business day, involves checking the tightness of the lug nuts to ensure they’re neither too tight nor too loose.
+This is also why we hand torque, so that we can carefully control the amount of torque applied to each lug nut.

 If the lug nuts are too tight, the nuts can damage bolt threads, break fasteners, or warp new rotors.